KhodaeiDev/Social-Media/README.md

 # Social Media v1.00

-### A simple social media application with users, posts, likes and comments - developed using Ejs template engine, Node, Express and MongoDB.
+### A social media application Like instagram with users, posts, likes and comments - developed using Ejs template engine, NodeJs, ExpressJs and MongoDB.

 ## Development tools